-This Peach Blueberry Cobbler pairs sweet summer peaches and plump blueberries with a lightly sweetened syrup topped with a blueberry studded sweet buttermilk biscuit-like crust.
+This Peach Blueberry Cobbler is the perfect celebration of summer fruit—juicy peaches and plump blueberries bubbling in a lightly sweetened syrup and topped with a tender, golden buttermilk biscuit crust studded with even more blueberries.
+It’s rustic, simple, and irresistibly delicious.

 You know you are in the heart of summer when big, fat juicy peaches are available at the grocery store and farmers market.
 Here in San Diego, my good friend, Karin, has peach tree that gives her oodles and oodles of peaches in the spring.
 So I already got a jump start making a homemade peach blueberry pie.